Budgeting Case Study: How I Increased My Savings by 105% in 1 Hour

 After executing The Bulk Budgeting Technique, I increased my 401(k) contribution to 20%!

-Most importantly, I reduced my shopping trips by 50% because I bulk shop and buy enough to last me three months versus a few days or weeks.
+Most importantly, I reduced my shopping trips by 50% because I bulk shop and buy enough to last me three months.

 And my favorite…I tripled my No Spend Days!